Call Now Free Quote

 Stage 3: Face Popping

 Larger pieces of the brick face break away, leaving concave depressions.
 The exposed interior is softer, lighter in color, and more porous.
-At this stage, deterioration accelerates dramatically because the protective outer surface is gone.
+At this stage, deterioration accelerates because the protective outer surface is gone.
 Water absorption rates can double or triple.

 Stage 4: Deep Fracturing